Tanzu-Solutions-Engineering/pivotal-bank-demo/docs/lab_manual_test.md

 # Manual Test of Pivotal Bank
-The following script is a manual user acceptance test of Pivotal Bank
+The following script is a manual user acceptance test of Pivotal Bank.

 1. Access Pivotal Bank web application root url, Login page loads
 2. Register a new user, returned back to Login page